Chail Military School: Subdivisions/Houses

-CCA
+Co-Curricular Activities (CCA)

 CCA is a part of the school curriculum.
 Cadets participate in debates, declamations, quizzes, extempore, dance, theatre, and poetry recitation in English and Hindi.
 They also participate in inter-house and inter-school arts competitions.
 The school team is a participant in national and state-level CCA meets.
 Chail Gurudwara and Sidh temple are also actively administered by the school.

 Sports and physical education

 Cadets undergo compulsory physical training in the morning and play sports in the evening.
 The school has facilities for cricket, basketball, volleyball, athletics, cross-country, and boxing.
 The school is a member of the Indian Public Schools' Conference (IPSC) and participates in the state as well as national level sports competitions.
 The Inter Military Schools Pentangular meet is an annual sports and CCA event where all five military schools (and previously Rashtriya Indian Military College Dehradun) compete in several fields.